Wankowicz-Lab/wankowicz-lab.github.io/_members/wankowicz.md

 In 2018, Stephanie began her graduate career in the [Biophysics program at UCSF](https://biophysics.ucsf.edu/), working in [James Fraser’s lab](https://fraserlab.com/).
 She developed computational tools to automatically construct conformational ensembles from X-ray crystallography and cryo-EM data, extracting low-populated but biologically important states of macromolecules.
 Leveraging structural bioinformatics, she uncovered the spatial redistribution of entropy in ligand binding.
 Her graduate studies were supported by fellowships from [NSF](http://www.nsfgrfp.org/),  [UCSF Discovery Fellows Program](https://graduate.ucsf.edu/discovery-fellows-program), and the [UCSF Antiviral Drug Discovery Program](https://qbi.ucsf.edu/qcrgAViDD).
 Her work has been recognized through many awards, including D.E.
 Shaw Computational Chemistry Fellowship, Intersections Science Fellowship, UCSF Mentorship Award, and Penn Rising Stars in Biophysics and Biochemistry.

 In 2024, Stephanie opened her lab at [Vanderbilt University](https://www.vanderbilt.edu/) in the [Molecular Physiology and Biophysics Department](https://medschool.vanderbilt.edu/mpb/), [Center for AI in Protein Dynamics](https://www.ai-proteindynamics.org/), and [Center for Structural Biology](https://www.vanderbilt.edu/csb/).

+She is also a faculty member of the [Biochemistry](https://medschool.vanderbilt.edu/biochemistry/) and [Computer Science Departments](https://engineering.vanderbilt.edu/departments/computer-science/).

 Learn more about our current research [here](/research).

-Stephanie is deeply committed to making science a welcoming place.
-At UCSF, she initiated a mentorship program for the [Biophysics program at UCSF](https://biophysics.ucsf.edu/) and co-founded a DEIJ Journal Club in the [Fraser lab](https://fraserlab.com/tags/deij_jc/).